jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

 ### Hyperparameters Tuning

+###### Note: In this section, the results compared are selected from the models which performed not too badly.
+Many models which perform significantly badly will not be discussed.
+This section demonstrates how the hyperparameters are selected among different models which perform slightly differently.

 Graph of Partial Predictions of Final Model (used for comparisons to the graphs in this section).

 ![Partial Predictions ckpt 1428.png](https://github.com/jingwenshi-dev/CSC413-Deep-Learning/blob/main/Images/Partial%20Predictions%20ckpt%201428.png?raw=true)

 #### Batch Size: 512

 - The batch size is set to 512 to improve GPU utilization and more concurrency.
-Although bigger batch size may lead to limited exploration and less frequent updating weights, 512 is around 1.12% of the training set, which is considered a "small" batch size.
+Although bigger batch size may lead to limited exploration and less frequent updating weights, 512 is around 1.12% of the augmented training set, which is considered a "small" batch size.

 #### Learning Rate: 0.001